Foot pain should be a concern among seniors

 Many older adults may experience a few aches throughout the day, but a chronic pain in the foot can lead to serious problems.
 Approximately 87 percent of seniors suffer from this problem and it can represent a major health issue because trouble with feet may lead to an increased risk in falls.

-If seniors are experiencing foot pain, it may be wise to make sure that there is a way for them to send a medical alert to doctors if there is an emergency.
+If seniors are experiencing foot pain, it may be wise to make sure that there is a way for them to send medical alerts to doctors if there is an emergency, using medical alert systems.
 Installing a personal emergency response system in a home can allow users to immediately request assistance if they have fallen or suffered a health condition.

 Continuing foot problems can lead to a severe lack of mobility, which could also lead to isolation.
 Possibly the most effective way to get this pain treated is to visit a certified podiatrist.
 Common causes of pain include ulcers, corns, bunions and sprains.